microsoft/FluidFramework/docs/content/docs/data-structures/counter.md

 ```

 Once the async call to `create` returns, you can treat it the same as you were using the `SharedCounter` instances from your initial objects above.
-The only caveat here is that you will need to maintain a pointer to your newly created object.
+The only caveat here is that you will need to maintain a handle to your newly created object.
 To store it in another DDS like a `SharedMap`, please see [Storing shared objects]({{< relref "map.md#storing-shared-objects" >}}).
 For general guidance on storing DDS references as handles, please see [Using handles to store and retrieve shared objects]({{< relref "data-modeling.md#using-handles-to-store-and-retrieve-shared-objects" >}}).